-A lot of the novel's humor comes from dialog, and the way characters are totally unable to understand each other or to make themselves understood.
+A lot of the novel's humor comes from the way characters are totally unable to understand each other or to make themselves understood.

 The most powerful characters are able to shut others up when necessary.